 Also in the end of his Story mode in SW3XL he encourages Masamune to complete his dreams.

-Verbal Tic - He likes to add "no" to random parts of his sentences in Japanese.
+Verbal Tic: He likes to add "no" to the end of his sentences in Japanese.

 We Can Rule Together: In the New Officer story mode in SW he asks the hero/heroine to be his right hand man/woman during his conquest of the land.
 However, the officer refuses, by hitting him with his/her weapon and claiming that he's "not up to this".